ad2ien/balenos/README.md

 - close Firefox
 - launch the administration application _Balenos admin app_ and click on _transférer les marque-pages_ button

+### Configure Parental control

+The install script installs a parental control système : <https://gitlab.com/ctparentalgroup/CTparental/>.
+It's possible to fine tune the blacklist from there : <https://admin.ct.local/>

 ## How to contribute ❤️

 - A star would cheer me up ⭐